strimzi/proposals/073-decouple-ca-management-from-end-entity-certificate-management.md

   name: ${cluster}-${ca-type}-trust # e.g. foo-cluster-ca-trust
 type: strimzi.io/trust
 data:
-  ${fingerprint}.${state}: <PEM encoded Secret>
+  ${fingerprint}.${state}: <PEM encoded CA certificate>
 ```

 The `fingerprint` is the fingerprint/thumbprint of the certificate.
-I.e. the SHA-1 hash of the ASN.1 DER-encoded form of the X509 certificate.
+I.e. the SHA-1 hash of the ASN.1 DER-encoded form of the X509 certificate, which is a commonly used way of identifying certificates using common tooling.
 The `state` can be any of the states of the CA certificate trust state machine described below.
-Including the state in the item name facilitates inspection of the Kubernetes Secret.
+Including the state in the item name facilitates understanding the current role of the Kubernetes Secret within the cluster.

 The existing Kubernetes Secrets, named using `${cluster}-${ca}-certs` and passed via Secret volume mounts to containers would not change under this proposal.